New Bears Coach Ben Johnson Takes Dig at Packers’ Matt LaFleur

-New Bears Coach Ben Johnson Takes Joy in Beating Packers’ Matt LaFleur
+Why Did Bears Coach Ben Johnson Take Shot at Packers’ Matt LaFleur?

+Johnson, the offensive coordinator for the Detroit Lions' offensive juggernaut the past three seasons, made it a point to call out Green Bay Packers coach Matt LaFleur during his introductory news conference on Wednesday..

+Johnson's comments added an additional layer to a historically strong division and an ancient rivalry.

-Not only do the Green Bay Packers have to catch up with the Detroit Lions, who went 15-2 to earn the No. 1 seed, and the Minnesota Vikings, who went 14-3 and had a chance to earn the No. 1 seed, they must hold off Johnson’s Bears.
+Not only do the Packers have to catch up with the Lions, who went 15-2 to earn the No. 1 seed, and the Minnesota Vikings, who went 14-3 and had a chance to earn the No. 1 seed, they must hold off Johnson’s Bears.

 While the Packers became just the fourth team in the last 100 years to win 11 games but finish in third place, they lost to the Bears (5-12) in Week 18 at Lambeau Field.

-Johnson was the architect of the Lions’ offensive juggernaut.
+Johnson was the architect of the Lions’ offensive powerhouse.
 The Lions swept the Packers this season.

-“I wanted to stay in this division,” Johnson said during his introductory news conference on Wednesday.
+“I wanted to stay in this division,” Johnson said during his opening statement.
 “I know this is the toughest division of football right now.
-There’s three teams that made the playoffs this year.
+There are three teams that made the playoffs this year.

-“I’ve got tremendous amount of respect for the coaches and the players in this league having competed against them for the last six years.
-(Lions coach) Dan Campbell, (Vikings coach) Kevin O’Connell, talking about two guys that are up for coach the year awards as the season ends here.”
+“I've got tremendous amount of respect for the coaches and the players in this division having competed against them for the last six years.
+(Lions coach) Dan Campbell, (Vikings coach) Kevin O'Connell, you're talking about two guys that are up for Coach of the Year awards as the season ends here.”

 Johnson said he is inheriting a roster that “is stocked and loaded.”